LewWadoo/org-habitica/README.md

+# About
 This package provides an integration between org-mode and Habitica.
 When a state of a TODO task in org-mode is changed, the task gets created, its "completed" state is updated or it gets deleted from Habitica.
 The action depends on the final state of a task.

 # Installation
 Copy this file (org-habitica.el) to your machine.